ITenthusiasm/custom-elements/src/Combobox/docs/guides/loading-options-asynchronously.md

 When your `combobox` starts loading new options, you should provide a loading indicator to your users which clarifies that they need to wait until the new options have finished loading.
 After the options have finished loading, this indicator should be removed.
 You can accomplish this behavior by dynamically inserting/removing text (e.g., "Loading...") into/from the DOM, or by performing clever CSS tricks (e.g., with the [`::before`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/::before)/[`::after`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/::after) selector and the [`content`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/content) CSS property).

 Note that the `ComboboxListbox` only allows `ComboboxOption` elements to be inserted into it.
-Consequently, if you take the dynamic text insertion/removal approach, then your indicator text must appear within the `<select-enhancer>` but outside the `<combobox-listbox>`.
+Consequently, if you take the dynamic text insertion/removal approach, then your indicator text must appear within the `<select-enhancer>` and outside the `<combobox-listbox>`.

 Whatever you do, you should make sure that the old options are _not_ displayed while the new ones are loading.
 You will need to do this with CSS since the `ComboboxListbox` itself is [toggled with CSS](./styling-the-combobox.md#styling-the-comboboxlistbox).